LRB-IIMCB/ninetails_processing/README.md

 >
 </div>

+# Nanopolish Moderna mRNA-1273

+Nanopolish version containing subprogram (nanopolish polya-moderna)[https://github.com/LRB-IIMCB/nanopolish_mRNA-1273] for identification of mΨCmΨAG pentamer at the 3'end of mRNA-1273 vaccine poly(A) tail.
+This version of Nanopolish was used in our preprint.

 ## Further info

 **Ninetails** has been developed in the <a href="https://www.iimcb.gov.pl/en/research/41-laboratory-of-rna-biology-era-chairs-group">Laboratory of RNA Biology</a> (Dziembowski Lab) at the <a href="https://www.iimcb.gov.pl/en/">International Institute of Molecular and Cell Biology</a> in Warsaw.